Farinata: Regional distribution

-Socca is a dish of southeastern French cuisine, particularly in and around the city of Nice.
+Socca is a dish of southeastern French cuisine, in and around the city of Nice.
 It is the same as farinata, although some say the texture is a bit different.
-It may be baked on a tinned copper plate more than a meter in diameter.
+It may be baked on a tinned copper plate more than a metre in diameter.
 Around Toulon and Marseille, farinata can be found under the name cade.
-This version is thicker with a crunchy surface.

-Algeria

-In Algeria, karantika is a similar dish which is very popular.
+In Algeria, karantika is a similar dish.
 It is served hot and dressed with cumin and harissa.

-Latin America

 In Argentina and Uruguay (where many thousands of Ligurian people emigrated between the 19th and the 20th centuries), farinata is known as fainá, similar to the original Genoese name fainâ.
-It is often eaten on top of pizza (a caballo).
+It is very popular and often eaten on top of pizza (a caballo).

 In Uruguay el fainá, called la fainá in Argentina, is considered a traditional dish, brought by immigrants in 1915.
 27th August has been called "Fainá Day".
 Fainá is optionally served de orillo or del medio, which means from the border and from the center, because slightly irregular baking is made from to the meniscus of the liquid dough, making it thicker at the center, resulting different textures, more creamy or more crispy akin to the choice.

-Gibraltar

 In Gibraltar, it is known as calentita when it is baked or panissa when it is fried.
 They are typically eaten plain, without any toppings.
 These are considered to be Gibraltar's national dishes.